My Independent Greece Itinerary for a 2-Week Trip

 greece itinerary travel blog athens sunset

-Red-fire sunset @ Athens.
+Red-fire sunset over Athens.

 Where to stay in Athens 🏨